Several sources of study define the meaning of ‘mantra'. Yet, we only seemed to have scratched the surface of its true significance and powers.

 Mantra is an instrument of the mind to enter a profound state of meditation.
 The intention is the seed you put in your mind.

 Mantra holds the power to energize your intention and drives it to grow in your mind.
 With the rigorous practice of meditation, a mantra helps you to bear the fruit of your set intention.

 A mantra is a purposeful composition of sounds.

 Every sound in the universe is accompanied by its related vibration.
 Often, these are vibrations that we can sense in our surroundings as well as in our bodies.

-For instance, chanting the sound ‘mmmm' creates a strong vibration that we can feel within a specific area of our body.
+For instance, chanting the sound ‘mmmm' ,with the mantra for meditation Om, creates a strong vibration that we can feel within a specific area of our body.
 Try to chant it for a few seconds, and you will feel these vibrations in your head, more specifically within the skull.